Find an Electrician Trade School Near You

 4. Maintenance Work: Maintenance electrician jobs focus strictly on working with existing electrical systems in many settings, including residential, commercial, and industrial.
 They identify problems and replace or repair electrical components as needed.
 They must identify and fix problems as quickly as possible since it could mean that a family cannot live in their home or a factory cannot operate until the repairs are completed.

-Marine technology: Secure a job in which you work on the electrical systems and equipment on boats and ships.
+Marine technology: Work on electrical systems and equipment on boats and ships.
 You could take care of anything related to installation, maintenance, and emergency repairs.
 Marine electricians must be aware of the extra precautions needed to conduct electrical repairs with water present.
-Marine electrician jobs can be found within the military, government agencies, ship and boat builders, ship and boatyards and docks, and maintenance companies.

 Fire alarm and security systems: Focus on installing or repairing low-voltage systems that help protect buildings and their occupants from blazes, theft, acts of vandalism, or other threats.